 Figure 8.
-Sample AirNow current air quality data, map, and AQI values

-Fires: current conditions map.
-The wildfire map page on airnow.gov (https://fire.airnow.gov) is a onestop place where the public can assess current wildfire activity and air quality conditions across the country (Figure 9).
-The interactive map is a joint effort of the U.S. Forest Service, EPA, and state and local air quality agencies.
-The map displays several layers such as the current network of $PM{2.5}$ monitors as well as any temporary $PM{2.5}$ monitors deployed for a fire event.
+Sample AirNow current air quality data, map, and AQI values air quality agencies.
+The map displays several layers such as the current network of PM2.5 monitors as well as any temporary PM2.5 monitors deployed for a fire event.
 The monitors are shown in the color of their current AQI value.
 Other layers include active wildfires and smoke plumes.
 In addition, the page has important links to state advisories and smoke blogs, information about smoke and health, and a variety of external web resources pertaining to wildfires.